My 2018 “summer vacation from blogging” is sharing one week of reposts each month… this week is my July repost week.

-I wasn’t sure what I wanted to call this category — I even enlisted Dave’s help — and “extensive grooming” is the best we could come up with 🙂
+I wasn’t sure what I wanted to call this category — I even enlisted Dave’s help — and “extensive grooming” is the best we could come up with! 🙂

 I come from a family of all girls, and while we were all college athletes and not afraid to get dirty, we were all quite girly too.
 So while I always try to look put-together, and I do enjoy getting dressed up every now and then, I’ve never been one to enjoy spending mass amounts of time or energy painting my nails, doing my hair or make-up, wearing cutesy clothing and accessories, or shopping for these items.

-OK, so before you start thinking I’m the most horrible wife, just let me remind you that Dave is a teacher and I work from home — so we are together ALL day ALL summer long, ALL Christmas break, ALL spring break, ALL weekend, etc. etc. We see a lot of each other and we do a lot of fun things together, but we honestly don’t go on many dates.
+OK, so before you start thinking I’m the most horrible wife, just let me remind you that Dave is a teacher and I work from home — so we are together ALL summer long, ALL Christmas break, ALL spring break, ALL weekend, ALL evening after 3:30pm, etc. etc.

 This is partially because our kids go to bed super early so we can just enjoy being home in the peace and quiet, but also because we don’t really like doing “date things”.
 We don’t like going to movies, we don’t like expensive restaurants, we’re not big fans of plays or shows, we don’t want to go “downtown” or to the beach, and we’ve never gone on vacation alone since our honeymoon.

 Cooking 100% from scratch.